lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

 Chained functional-style calls, if don't fit the single line have line breaks before a dot.
-Each new line of this call has an additional level of indentation.
+Even the first call of the chain is not left on the first line.
+Each new line of this call has exactly one extra level of indentation.

 **Do**: